Last Updated on

 - Single or 2 Speed option

 If you are a fan of Penn reels especially when it comes to the conventional reel then you have a couple of choices.
 For a reel that is a step up in quality check out the Penn Fathom Lever Drag Reels, Read the Full review HERE.
-If you have a bigger budget then I would recommend that you take a look at the Penn International V and Penn International VS 2 Speed reels.

 If you want to try and stay within the same price point then I would take a look at the Daiwa Saltist Black and Gold which is even a few dollars less but not a lever drag.